-Following simple pairing rules may enough for some people but getting to great pairings takes more effort.
-Fortunately, the knowledge of our BottleCru expert sommeliers have been captured into a simple-to-use online tool!
+Following simple pairing rules may enough for many people but getting to great pairings takes more effort.
+Fortunately, the pairing skills of our BottleCru expert sommeliers have been captured into a simple-to-use online tool!
 Try it:

-Great pairings are not easy for someone who is not a trained Sommelier or chef.
+Great pairings are not easy.
 This is because it is not just the base ingredients/protein of a meal (e.g. beef) but how the food is cooked, and what sauces, seasonings or garnishes are added that determine the best wine parings.

 Wine style, not just the grapes it’s made from, defines the overall aroma, taste and texture and how it pairs with foods.
 For example, all Chardonnays do not pair the same.
 Their acidity, aromas, taste profiles and perceived weight on the palate can be quite different.
 There are dramatic differences in paring an Oaky Napa Chardonnay, a Burgundy White and a French Chablis.
 They taste and interact with foods in dramatically different ways.